by Legacy Plan Aug 9, 2016

 Life estates are legal arrangements where an owner (or owners) reserves the right to possess a property for the remainder of their lives and, after they die, then the property goes over to the recipients named in the life estate deed.
 For

-have died, then the home goes to the children.
+When they both have died, then the home goes to the children.

 This technique involves several benefits.
 It allows the parents to stay in their home until they die.
 It transfers the home to the children without requiring probate.
 It also may allow the family to maintain certain capital gains exclusions

-tax benefits if or when the family decides to sell the home.
+that provide tax benefits if or when the family decides to sell the home.

 However, it also has certain distinct drawbacks.
 Unlike living trusts or transfer-on-death deeds, life estates are not very flexible.
-Once you’ve named a beneficiary to receive the property after your life ends, it is very difficult to alter that
+Once you’ve named a beneficiary to receive the property after your life ends, it is very difficult to alter

-beneficiary should you change your mind later.
+that beneficiary should you change your mind later.
 Additionally, using a life estate creates certain legal exposure should one of the people you’ve named as beneficiaries be sued, get divorced or declare bankruptcy.
 If that happens, that

-or creditor may be able to stake a legal claim to your home.
+ex-spouse or creditor may be able to stake a legal claim to your home.

 With a living trust, you may be able to avoid some or all of these pitfalls.
 Just like the life estate, using a living trust means that the property will transfer without requiring probate.
 Also, the Internal Revenue Service’s regulations

-have much greater flexibility if you decide you want to change your beneficiaries.
+trust, you have much greater flexibility if you decide you want to change your beneficiaries.
 Also, using a living trust protects the property in the event your beneficiary is sued, gets divorced or goes bankrupt.

 Finally, in some situations, you may need to maintain a life estate in order to be eligible for certain property tax benefits, like a disabled veteran’s homestead exemption.
-Be aware that, if you’re in such a circumstance, you still have the option
+Be aware that, if you’re in such a circumstance, you still have the

-of using a life estate in tandem with a living trust.
+option of using a life estate in tandem with a living trust.
 Your estate planning attorney can explain all of the avenues that are available to you and which makes the most sense for you.

 This article is published by the Legacy Assurance Plan and is intended for general informational purposes only.
 Some information may not apply to your situation.
 It does not, nor is it intended, to constitute legal advice.
-You should consult with
+You should consult

-an attorney regarding any specific questions about probate, living probate or other estate planning matters.
-Legacy Assurance Plan is an estate planning services-company and is not a lawyer or law firm and is not engaged in the practice of
+with an attorney regarding any specific questions about probate, living probate or other estate planning matters.
+Legacy Assurance Plan is an estate planning services-company and is not a lawyer or law firm and is not engaged in the practice

-law.
+of law.
 For more information about this and other estate planning matters visit our website at www.legacyassuranceplan.com.